2020 Major League Rugby season: MLR Virtual

 Following the cancellation of the 2020 season, the MLR announced they would host a tournament, with each team, playing Rugby 20.
 The teams would enter a pool to select which nation they would play as.
-The MLR also announced that all of the MLR teams would be raising Feeding America’s COVID-19 Response Fund.
-All of the matches would be streamed on the league's Twitch account.
+The MLR also announced that all of the MLR teams would be raising money and awareness for Feeding America's COVID-19 Response Fund, and that all matches would be streamed on the league's Twitch account.